-The notes above, all signed and executed as of December 31, 2020, include a note in the amount of \$1,100, of which \$146 was funded through December 31, 2020.
+The notes above, all executed as of December 31, 2020, include a note in the amount of \$1,100, of which \$146 was funded through December 31, 2020.
 During the year ended December 31, 2021, the Company was advanced an additional \$919 under the 2020 agreement, no payments were made on the notes and the notes accrued interest of \$537.
 As of December 31, 2021, the Company owed \$9,065 of principal on the notes and \$634 of accrued and unpaid interest.
+During the year ended December 31, 2022, the notes accrued interest of \$544, and at December 31, 2022, total principal of \$9,065 and total accrued and unpaid interest of \$1,178 was owed on the notes.

 In consideration for the note, the Company issued the note holder a stock warrant to purchase up to 13,128 shares of its common stock with an exercise price of \$10.50 per share.
 The warrant expires in September 2025.
 The Company calculated the relative fair value of the warrant issued to the noteholder to be \$88 using a Black Scholes option pricing model and recognized a debt discount at the date of issuance in the amount of \$88.
 The note discount is being amortized over the term of the note and the unamortized portion is recognized as a reduction to the carrying amount of the note (a valuation debt discount).
 During the year ended December 31, 2021, the Company amortized \$196 of debt discount, leaving an unamortized balance of \$738 at December 31, 2021.
+During the year ended December 31, 2022, the Company amortized \$197 of debt discount, leaving an unamortized balance of \$541 at December 31, 2022.

-In the event the Company closes an underwritten public offering of its common stock pursuant to an effective registration statement, then all of the principal plus accrued and unpaid interest will automatically convert into shares of the Company's common stock.
+In the event the Company closes an underwritten public offering of its common stock pursuant to an effective registration statement, then all of the principal plus accrued and unpaid interest will automatically convert into 975,364 shares of the Company's common stock based on the principal and accrued interest due as of December 31, 2022.
+Subsequent to December 31, 2022, the Company closed its underwritten public offering of its common stock pursuant to an effective registration statement and all of the principal and accrued interest due at the closing was converted into 979,619 shares of the Company's common stock (see Note 15).

-NOTE 10 - U.S. SMALL BUSINESS ADMINISTRATION LOAN PAYABLE
+NOTE 9 - U.S. SMALL BUSINESS ADMINISTRATION LOAN PAYABLE